David Capper, M.D.

 Professional Societies

-He is chair of both the Ethics Committee at Medical City Fort Worth and the Tarrant County Medical Society Humanitarian Committee, as well as vice president of the Project Access Tarrant County Core Committee.
-Dr. Capper is actively involved within the Fort Worth community, serving as medical director of the clinic at Beautiful Feet Ministries and as the clinician for a joint program of The Salvation Army and John Peter Smith Health Network’s Pathways to Housing and Recuperative Care programs, each providing care for individuals struggling with homelessness.
-He also serves on the board of Covenant Classical School and is actively involved with an extensive list of professional medical organizations, including the Tarrant County Ethics Consortium and Texas Health Resources Harris Methodist Southwest Hospital Palliative Care Committee.
+He is chair of the Ethics Committee at Medical City Fort Worth and formerly of the Tarrant County Medical Society Humanitarian Committee, as well as vice president of the Project Access Tarrant County Core Committee.
+Dr. Capper is actively involved within the Fort Worth community, serving as medical director of the clinic at Beautiful Feet Ministries and previously as the de facto medical director of the homeless medicine program of the JPS hospital system.
+He also serves on the board of Covenant Classical School and is actively involved with an extensive list of professional medical organizations, including the Tarrant County Ethics Consortium, the Gold Humanism Honor Society, the Christian Medical and Dental Society, the Center for Bioethics and Human Dignity and the Hippocratic Society.